zesty-io/manager-ui/README.md

 ## Development

+### Requirements

+- Node.js version 12 LTS

+### Modify your host machine DNS

-When running this code base on your host machine to develop you will need to modify your host machines `/etc/hosts` file to point the DNS at your instances unique URL.
-With entry like this.
+When running this code base on your host machine to develop you will need to modify your hosts file, e.g. linux: `/etc/hosts`, to point the DNS at your instances unique URL.
+With an entry like this.

 ```
 127.0.0.1 <YOUR_UNIQUE_INSTANCE_ZUID>.manager.zesty.io
 ```

+**NOTE: Running the instance manager like this will still be hitting remote PRODUCTION resources.
+Meaning any actions you take will be done against your live instance.**

 This is necessary as network requests to remote resources will fail a Cross-Origin Resource Sharing (CORS) request otherwise.
 Once you have spoofed the DNS you can then load the URL `<YOUR_UNIQUE_INSTANCE_ZUID>.manager.zesty.io:8080` in your browser.
 This will then route through your localhost hitting the Webpack dev server but make network requests to remote services as the expected referrer.

-**NOTE: Running the instance manager like this will still be hitting remote PRODUCTION resources.
-Meaning any actions you take will be done against your live instance.**
+### Start the application

+1. Install dependencies: `npm install`
+2. Start webpack: `npm run serve:webpack -- --env.NODE_ENV=production`

 ---